 If you have both pre-tax and after-tax contributions, you may be able to take a partial distribution from your retirement plan consisting of just one or the other, if the plan separately tracks the sources of all of your contributions.
 In that case, you may want to roll out only the after-tax source balances and associated earnings.

 Even if your plan does not track sources separately, you can still roll over the after-tax contributions directly into a Roth IRA.
+You would need to do a complete rollover from your employer plan and split the rollover between the Roth and Traditional IRA.
 The pre-tax contributions, along with the earnings from both the pre-tax and the after-tax contributions, can be rolled to a traditional IRA, incurring no current income tax.

 Alternatively, you can roll everything into a Roth IRA, paying income taxes on the pre-tax contributions and all of the earnings.
-Either way, if sources are not tracked separately, the after-tax contributions along with the earnings on them, plus the pre-tax contributions and their earnings, must be transferred out of the employer’s plan at the same time.
+Either way, if sources are not tracked separately, the after-tax contributions along with the earnings, plus the pre-tax contributions and their earnings, must be transferred out of the employer’s plan at the same time.

 In many cases, the process of rolling out of a 401(k) plan can be a tricky one, particularly when rolling to more than one IRA.
 So investors should consult with a qualified tax professional to avoid costly errors.

 Read Viewpoints on Fidelity.com: Rolling after-tax money in a 401(k) to a Roth IRA